 Miracle of Christmas tickets are on sale now.
 Be sure to make reservations early as many shows (especially on weekends) do sell out in advance.

 Live Christmas Shows

 Known for its many performance theaters, Branson offers a show for all types and tastes during the Christmas season.
-Some of our favorite Christmas shows include Miracle of Christmas, Maxine’s Christmas Carol, the Hughes Brothers Christmas Show, the Andy Williams Christmas Spectacular, the Bretts Song of Christmas, Dixie Stampede, the Haygoods, as well as the broadway-style productions of It’s A Wonderful Life and A Dickens’ Christmas Carol at Silver Dollar City.
+Some of our favorite Christmas shows include Dolly Parton’s Stampede, the Hughes Family Christmas Show, The Haygoods, as well as the broadway-style production of A Dickens’ Christmas Carol at Silver Dollar City.